 Solution

 Caution: We provide support for headers that ship with Puppet Enterprise.
 HTTP headers in future versions of Puppet Enterprise might change.
 Adding custom headers that aren’t tested and shipped with Puppet Enterprise might result in unexpected behavior.
-As such, we are unable to provide support for any custom headers that you implement in your deployment.
+As such, our team is unable to provide support for custom headers that you implement in your deployment.

-To add custom headers to NGINX, complete all of the following steps on the master.
+To add custom headers to NGINX, complete the following steps on the primary server.

 -